 OTHER RELEVANT COURSES

-These courses are recommended to reach the 125* credit requirement.
+Other departmental courses and the courses below are recommended to reach the 125-credit requirement.
 They are not required.

 Code | Title | Credits |